-"Redefining the worlds perspective of Hawaiian Culture through creative expression, community building and progressive education."
+To redefine the world's perspective of Hawaiian Culture through creativity, community, and education.

 Kaulumaikaʻs products that you see now have evolved a lot over the past few years as our understanding of Hawaiian language and native Hawaiian plants and creatures have evolved too.
 We do hours of research before designing and releasing products because we are passionate about appropriate representation of what a "Hawaiian design" is.

 Along with our passion for Hawaiian design, we spend a lot of time learning about the Hawaiian language.
 A language is key to each and every culture and learning it connects us to our ancestors.
 Weʻre lifelong learners of this language and we share what weʻre learning with the community to encourage those who are interested in learning to learn.
 To learn more about the specifics of our Hawaiian language journey, watch the videos on this page.

 In all of this, the third vital pillar of Kaulumaika is community.
 To view this work as only our own is taking credit that is not wholly ours.
 This community is filled with Hawaiians and locals scattered all around the world who share a common thread.
 That thread binds us all together as we learn, share, and grow together in an open, welcoming, and encouraging community.

 Message from Emily

 In your lifetime, have you ever had the desire to learn Hawaiian?

 I donʻt know you personally, but my guess is that if youʻre reading this then the answer to my question is "yes."

 Your desire is probably a result of an experience that resonated with your identity.
 It could stem from immersion preschool, years in high school, semesters in college.
 It might come from hearing your tutu speak, reading street signs as you drive by them, having nieces or nephews with names you can't pronounce.
 You might be a Kanaka, you may not be.
 You may even live in Hawaii.